 Jeffrey Kline, Senior Financial Advisor at Stonebridge Financial Group, kicked off the afternoon by emphasizing the importance of creating a successful retirement plan and avoiding common compliance mistakes.
 70% of people currently do not have enough saved for retirement and are behind schedule.
 Half of the population has less than $10,000 saved for retirement.
 To increase employee engagement, Jeff advises evaluating your plan to make sure it is enticing and educate employees on the benefits available to them.

-Nikki Hoffman, Principal-in-Charge of the Employee Benefit Plan Audit Group at Stambaugh Ness, closed the session by detailing common compliance issues most often a result of companies not following their plan document.
-The most common problems include not offering the plan to eligible employees on time, auto enrollment and escalation errors, and incorrect eligible compensation calculations.
+Nikki Hoffman, Director, AEC Group at Stambaugh Ness, closed the session by detailing common compliance issues most often a result of companies not following their plan document.
+The most common problems include not offering the plan to eligible employees on time, auto-enrollment and escalation errors, and incorrect eligible compensation calculations.
 Nikki recommends that companies self-correct when possible to avoid issues during an audit.

 Technology Driven HR